 What can I do about maggots in my bin?

 - Pour over boiling water with a small amount of bleach

-- Most of the maggots will go when the bin is emptied, after it has been emptied clean it out with disinfectant or bleach and plenty of water.
+- Most of the maggots will go when the bin is emptied.
+Once emptied the bin can be cleaned out with disinfectant or bleach and plenty of water.
 Use a cleaning product with a fragrance as this will help deter flies in the future.

 - If you do not want to wash out your bins - look in the local telephone directories/free papers for a professional bin cleaning company